Reports

 The table definition is based on the Parent HCO object where the is_primary_relationship__v field is true.

-The table contains the following fields (columns)
+The table contains the following default fields (columns).
+Additional columns can display depending on the region.

 | Field Name | Field Label | Field Type | Description |